robak86/hardwired/README.md

 The assigned value is available for the current scope and propagated to all newly created descendant scopes

-- `scope.cascading(definition).toValue(value)`: Replaces a definition with a static value.
+- `scope.bindCascading(definition).toValue(value)`: Replaces a definition with a static value.
-- `scope.cascading(definition).to(otherDefinition)`: Redirects a definition to another one.
+- `scope.bindCascading(definition).to(otherDefinition)`: Redirects a definition to another one.
-- `scope.cascading(definition).decorate(decoratorFn)`: Wraps the original instance with additional functionality.
+- `scope.bindCascading(definition).decorate(decoratorFn)`: Wraps the original instance with additional functionality.
-- `scope.cascading(definition).configure(configureFn)`: Modifies the instance after it's created.
+- `scope.bindCascading(definition).configure(configureFn)`: Modifies the instance after it's created.
-- `scope.cascading(definition).define(factoryFn)`: Completely redefines how the instance is created.
+- `scope.bindCascading(definition).define(factoryFn)`: Completely redefines how the instance is created.

-Additionally, you can make the definition cascading using `scope.markCascading(definition)`.
+Additionally, you can make the definition cascading using `scope.cascade(definition)`.

 ##### Inheriting instances from the parent scope